 Monica Coonis is the Lead Online Editor in the post-production department at Endemol Shine North America.
-She works on Avid and uses Continuum, Mocha Pro, and After Effects to make the infamous quote “fix it in post” come true!
+She works on Avid and uses Continuum, Mocha Pro, After Effects, and a Wacom Intuos Pro to make the infamous quote “fix it in post” come true!
 Her most recent credits include The Biggest Loser, Lego Masters, MasterChef, and MasterChef Jr. Follow her on Instagram.

 Where are you from and how did you get your start in the industry?
 I was born and raised in LA and went to Cal State Fullerton.
 I got an internship at E!
 True Hollywood Story.
 After the internship, I was hired in production.
 I spent a few amazing years in production going out in the field, helping create the stories, but I really loved when my shows got to the editing side of things.
 I moved onto Post Production Coordinator and when the opportunity for Supervisor came up, I decided to pass on it and go the Assistant Editor route.
 I left E! after 7 years, worked for a few different post houses, ended up at 51 Minds where I moved onto Online Editing, and am currently the Online Editor at Endemol Shine.